snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 ### Sharing updates to the devDB database

-If you make specific improvements or additions to your database that you think will make for a better start for other contributors (or when you have updated the basic database with migration files), you can use the following command to export the changes (which can then be committed via git as usual).
+If you make specific improvements or additions to your database that you think will make for a better start for other contributors, use the following command to export the changes:

     stack exec -- sdm export --db=dev

-which is the same as running the manual postgres command:
+NB: that command is the same as running the manual postgres command:

     sudo -u postgres pg_dump snowdrift_development >devDB.sql

-Test that the export worked by running the reset command above and verifying in the running site that everything is as expected.
+Test that the export worked by running the reset command above and verifying in the running site that everything works as expected.

 Then, the new devDB.sql file may be committed and shared like other changes.

 ### Updating to the latest test database

-If the testDB.sql file gets updated, you'll need to update your template.
+If the testDB.sql file gets updated, update your template DB via:

-Simply run `stack exec -- sdm reset --db=test` to reset/update your test databases.
+    stack exec -- sdm reset --db=test

 Manual database management
 --------------------------

-All the steps below can be done simply with the sdm script, but here we explain what they do and how to handle databases manually.
+The sdm script can do all the common tasks for database management, but here we explain what they do and how to handle databases manually.

 ***